chanijung/chanijung.github.io/README.md

 # chanijung.github.io

 This repository is a fork of [dongkwan-kim.github.io](https://github.com/dongkwan-kim/dongkwan-kim.github.io), customized for my personal academic website.
-Thank you to [dongkwan-kim](https://github.com/dongkwan-kim) for sharing the template.
+Thank you to [Dongkwan](https://github.com/dongkwan-kim) for sharing the template!

 ## Original Instructions